 If your pet has any new or unusual issues that worry you, be sure to mention them to the vet.
-But if he’s perfectly healthy, you can still cover the basics.
+But if they are perfectly healthy, you can still cover the basics.

 Before you can ask your questions, you need to schedule your visit.
 It's best to call ahead for an appointment -- "walk-ins" can be hard for some clinics to work into the schedule.
 Another way to streamline your appointment is to tell the receptionist or technician about any specific concerns you have when you check in.
 That way, your veterinarian has a heads-up.
 Also, find out ahead of time if the vet will need a sample of your dog’s pee or poop -- if so, keep that in mind before you arrive.
 And make sure your pup is on a leash or in a carrier!

-Hopefully, you've kept up with your pet’s vaccination schedule, but if you haven't (or if you've rescued a dog and don’t have his medical records), you should make sure his shots are up to date.
-It's not a bad idea to ask your vet or her staff about which ones your pooch needs, now or in the future, and note the info on your calendar.
+Hopefully, you've kept up with your pet’s vaccination schedule, but if you haven't (or if you've rescued a dog and don’t have their medical records), you should make sure their shots are up to date.
+It's not a bad idea to ask your vet or their staff about which ones your pooch needs, now or in the future, and note the info on your calendar.